banjtheman/twitter_algo_builder/README.md

 This will produce two artifacts in the passed in folder.

 - ALGONAME.algo - This is the pickled class of the Algorithm
-- ALGONAME.json - This is a json file with the Algorithm metadata
+- ALGONAME.json - This is a JSON file with the Algorithm metadata

 ##### Loading Algorithms